chronicle/api-samples-python/README.md

 You may skip installing the Cloud Client Libraries and the Cloud SDK, they are unnecessary for interacting with Chronicle.

-After creating and activating a virtual environment, install Python library dependencies by running this command:
+After creating and activating the virtual environment, install Python library dependencies by running this command:

 ```shell